We offer a range of features across our mortgages, designed with your clients in mind.

 Fixed rate mortgages can help your clients who like the security of knowing what their monthly repayments will be.

-- This means that the rate will not change whether the Bank of England Base Rate goes up or down
+- This means the rate will not change, whether the Bank of England Base Rate goes up or down

 - So, if your client is taking out a 2 year fixed product and completes on 7 August 2025, they'll make 24 monthly payments and revert to our Standard Mortgage Rate on 1 September 2027

-NB: At the end of the fixed rate period your client will automatically move to our Standard Mortgage Rate (SMR).
+- At the end of the fixed rate period, your client will automatically move to our Standard Mortgage Rate (SMR).

 Daily interest